PRAJUN-V/TutorConnect/documentation.md

 - I used header from edusphere project and make it responsive.
         - but there is issue then the screen become small options are not seeing I will fix it later

+- Implementing subheader in student homepage
+        - npm install react-icons
+        - SubHeader is functioning as I expected